Oil falls on OPEC+ concerns over slow demand recovery

 Oil prices found some support as China’s manufacturing activity expanded at the quickest pace in three months in March as factories cranked up production after a brief lull during the Lunar New Year holidays.

-Reporting by Bozorgmehr Sharafedin in london, Additioanl reporting by Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by Simon Cameron-Moore, Richard Pullin and Louise Heavens
+Reporting by Bozorgmehr Sharafedin and Julia Payne in London, Additional reporting by Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by Louise Heavens and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.